Beccy Lindsay Accredited & Registered BACP, UKCP Post-Graduate Dip, CRUSE Accred

 For further information please see my website at www.counsellingwestlondon.net

 or find me at https://www.linkedin.com/in/beccy-lindsay-0787b057/

 |Face to face counselling:||Yes|

 Currently weekdays and evenings.
-I practice at White Hart Clinic in Barnes SW13, and also at Richmond/East Sheen Counselling, near Upper Richmond Road SW14
+I practice at White Hart Clinic in Barnes SW13, and also at Richmond/East Sheen Counselling in a pleasant residential setting, near Upper Richmond Road SW14

 Types of client